mellonbot/Mellon/README.md

-# Mellon
+# Mellon is not open source
-A multi-purpose discord bot